saucelabs/sauce-school/codelabs/Module1_APITesting.md

 #### Validating Business Logic

-Imagine you are an ecommerce company with a product API, similar to the one we shared.
+Imagine you are an ecommerce company with a product API, similar to the example shared above.
 First, you should be testing that each product has all the objects it expects.

 The next layer is where skill and creativity in test creation are required.
 Let's say that you search for 'red' and you receive both shoes and pants.
 Now all products should contain a _size_ object, but they are very different size ranges.
 Adding the intelligence to a test that says, "If this is a pair of shoes, size should be between 4 and 17."
 That is business logic validation.
 This is where you need a skilled team that knows the expectations of the API, and how to manipulate and validate them.